jaderabbit/100daysofMLCode/README.md

 - Started working through some example Wasserstein GAN code but pretty tired so thats been hard.
 Tomorrow I'll start with this
 - Found the command.
 GCloud linux isn't running bash.
 Weird.
 Used another command and it worked
 - Now cuda is fighting me.
 Why are you like this?

+## Day 3: 14th July 2018

+- 12th and 13th got busy so did a couple of hours
+- Have abandoned google cloud.
+Tried out AWS - also needed to request a limit increase for GPU machine.
+Azure is super expensive
+- Paperspace provides gpu powered jupyter notebooks and that works.
+- I have bugs in my GAN code.
+Fighting through them.
+I predict I'll need a nice deep dive into GAN architectures tomorrow

+## Day 4: 15th July 2018

+- Got AWS to give me a GPU box.
+YAAASS.
+Would prefer that to only having jupyter notebook access
+- Realised I jumped in without understanding the Generator architecture (Upsampling, Convolution Transformation layers, etc) so I went back to the basics.
+Drew many pictures of layers with their dimensions.
+- Ended up on a refresher for CNNs.
+Wanted to make sure I understood the discriminator properly and wasn't feeling great about the core things so read the [Standford CS231 Notes](http://cs231n.github.io/convolutional-networks/)
+- Finally ended up trying to understand Batch Normalization by reading some of the original paper [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf)